Angbeen Atif Mirza

 Umer also writes on topics related to international arbitration and dispute resolution for various publications.
 He is the co-author of the Pakistan Chapter of GAR Investment Treaty Know-How for the Global Arbitration Review.

-Umer is teaching Law and Practice of International Commercial Arbitration to second and third year LL.B students this semester.
+Specialisation: Law and Practice of International Commercial Arbitration

 Maria Farooq is an Advocate of the High Courts of Pakistan, has a Masters of Law (LL.M) from the London School of Economics and Political Science, UK, and a Bachelors of Arts and Bachelors of Law (B.A/LL.B) from the Lahore University of Management Sciences, Pakistan.